Back to Arizona

 What This Bill Does

-• Requires the court to issue a writ of restitution immediately after finding someone guilty of unlawful occupation.
+• Requires courts to issue a writ of restitution immediately after finding that an unauthorized person is unlawfully occupying a property under these new conditions.

 • Removes the requirement that demands for possession must be made in writing.